slmhastings/Penny-Blog/src/pages/blog/2021-06-18-5-mindset-mantras-to-kick-your-money-anxiety-to-the-curb.md

 When you start noticing your money stories, your self-talk, you can give yourself the opportunity to change.

-You can start to question and say,

-“Hey, where did I pick up this belief?
+You can start to question and say, *“Hey, where did I pick up this belief?
 Why do I have so much anxiety about money?
 Yeah, I’m not down for that anymore.
-Let’s change that.

-…What are those money mindset mantras again?”
+Let’s change that.…What are those money mindset mantras again?”*

 We’re here for you.

-Want more money #inspo?
-Sign up for [Penny’s newsletter](http://penny-finance.com)
+**Want more money #inspo?
+Sign up for [Penny’s newsletter](http://penny-finance.com)**

 **Follow us on Insta [@startwithapenny](http://instagram.com/startwithapenny)**